SBB Be 4/6 12301: Service

 The locomotive was delivered on 21 March 1919 as the first of the four test locomotives.
-Instruction trips were undertaken almost immediately in the region around Berne.
+Instruction trips were undertaken almost immediately in the region around Bern.

 But there were still a lot of teething troubles to cure.
 Therefore, the locomotive was not used for scheduled services.
 Another reason were the planned test with the electrical brake on the Lötschbergbahn.
 1 September 1919 the locomotive was officially taken over by the SBB.
 This was followed by services in commuter trains to Spiez and partly to Brig too.
-After a break in 1920, the locomotive lead trains in planned services together with the Be 4/6 12303-12342 – which were in the delivery phase – over the Lötschberg railway line until Brig.
+After a break in 1920, the locomotive led trains in planned services together with the Be 4/6 12303-12342 – which were in the delivery phase – over the Lötschberg railway line until Brig.

 It was soon obvious that the locomotive never would be used for planned services at the Gotthard railway line.
 On 31 May 1921 the locomotive had the last planned service at the Lötschberg railway line.
-Thereafter she led freight trains – from Berne – to Basel and Biel.
+Thereafter she led freight trains – from Bern – to Basel and Biel.

 From 1937 the locomotive was assigned to the marshalling yard of Lausanne.
 Her duty was the pulling of freight trains which had to be distributed to the hump.

 On 1 January 1962, the locomotive was assigned to the Yverdon main shop for omitting the expensive transfers to the Bellinzona main shop.
 Yverdon was not very happy about the accession of this veteran.
 But the end was very close.
 A short circuit caused an explosion in the transformer.
 The fire brigade was not able to extinguish the fire at time.
 The locomotive burned out completely.
 In August 1963 the locomotive was scrapped in the main shop of Bellinzona.